 Aquariums and terrariums display aquatic turtles and native fish.
 Injured birds of prey find a home here, and are open for observation by the public.
 Nature trails and gardens are also a fun place to explore.

 Mahaffie Stagecoach Stop and Farm Historic Site is in Olathe, Kansas.
 Visitors can tour the house, grounds, and barns, ride the stagecoach, and visit the animals.

-Every Saturday and Sunday, the Nelson-Atkins Museum of Art in Kansas City, Missouri, offers Free Weekend Fun starting May 19.
+Every Saturday and Sunday, the Nelson-Atkins Museum of Art in Kansas City, Missouri, offers Free Weekend Fun through July.
 The event provides “free activities for all ages.”

 These vary throughout the months, so check out their calendar to see specific activities.